+Our Traditional Bachelor of Science in Nursing and 12-Month Post-Baccalaureate Bachelor of Science in Nursing programs are highlighted by an exceptional faculty, diverse clinical site offerings, excellent facilities, and impressive NCLEX pass-rates.
 We offer small classes that allow for engaging teaching styles and promote active student learning.
-The School of Nursing partners with over 60 community agencies in and around Dane County for clinical placements including UW Hospitals and Clinics, The American Family Children's Hospital, St. Mary's Hospital Medical Center and the Veteran's Administration Hospital.
+The School of Nursing partners with over 60 community agencies in and around Dane County for clinical placements including UW Hospitals and Clinics, The American Family Children's Hospital, Meriter Hospitals and Clinics, St. Mary's Hospital Medical Center and the Veteran's Administration Hospital.
 In addition to clinical placements, our students also utilize the state-of-the-art simulation lab at the Center for Nursing Excellence.

 Our students and alumni have assumed leadership roles in education and administration throughout our community.
 Graduates have also been successful in becoming certified through the American Nurses Credentialing Center.
 We are proud of all of them, and welcome you to our program.